featherplain/project-starter/README.md

 ## Outline

-Project starter foe web development with gulpfile
+Project starter for web development with gulp

 * compile jade to html
 * compile sass to css (+ sass-globbing option)